bifurcation/mls-userinfo-vc/draft-barnes-mls-userinfo-vc.md

 --- abstract

-This specification extends Message Layer Security (MLS) credentials framework with a new credential type, "VerifiableCredential", based on the OpenID Connect UserInfo Verifiable Credential type  "UserInfoCredential".
-A UserInfo Verifiable Credential enapsulates the UserInfo claims from the OpenID provider as a Verifiable Credential that can be presented to a third-party Verifier.
-These credentials can be easily provisioned to MLS clients using the OpenID Connect login flows, augmented with type "UserInfoCredential".
-The credential itself is an object associating identity attributes to the signature public key that the client will use in MLS, signed by the OpenID Provider.
-In situations where the OpenID Provider is distinct from the MLS Delivery Service, these credentials provide end-to-end secure identity assurance.
+This specificatoin extends the Message Layer Security (MLS) credential framework with two new kinds of credential: UserInfo Verifiable Credentials and multi-credentials.
+UserInfo Verifiable Credentials allow clients to present credentials that associate OpenID Connect attributes to a key pair held by the client.
+Multi-credentials allow clients to present authenticated attributes from multiple sources, or to present credentials in different formats to support heterogeneous credential verifiers.

 --- middle

 # Introduction

-MLS provides end-to-end authenticated key exchange [@!I-D.ietf-mls-protocol].
+MLS provides end-to-end authenticated key exchange {{!I-D.ietf-mls-protocol}}.
+Each client participating in an MLS group is authenticated with a credential.
+The MLS credential structure is extensible: New MLS credential formats can be defined which support new mechanisms for authenticating clients.

+In this document, we define two new types of credential:

+* Credentials based on OpenID Connect UserInfo Verifiable Credentials
+* Multi-credentials that present several credentials at once

+UserInfo Verifiable Credentials (VCs) are a mechanism by which an OpenID Provider can bind user attributes to a signature key pair.
+OpenID Connect is already widely deployed as a mechanism for connecting authentication services to applications, and the OpenID Foundation is in the process of standardizing the extensions required for OpenID Providers to issue UserInfo VCs.

+Multi-credentials address use cases where there might not be a single credential that captures all of a client's authenticated attributes.
+For example, an enterprise messaging client may wish to provide attributes from its messaging service, to prove it has a given handle in that service, and from its corporate owner, to prove that it belongs to an employee of the corporation.
+Multi-credentials can also be used in migration scenarios, where some clients in a group might wish to rely on a newer type of credential, but other clients haven't yet been upgraded.

+# Terminology

+The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in RFC 2119 [RFC2119].

+This specification uses terms from the MLS Protocol specification.
+In particular, we refer to the MLS Credential object, which represents an association between a client's identity and the signature key that the client will use to messages in the MLS key exchange protocol.

+# UserInfo Verifiable Credentials

-As described in the MLS architecture, MLS requires an Authentication Service (AS) as well as a Delivery Service (DS) [@!I-D.ietf-mls-architecture].
+As described in the MLS architecture, MLS requires an Authentication Service (AS) as well as a Delivery Service (DS) {{!I-D.ietf-mls-architecture}}.
 The full security goals of MLS are only realized if the AS and DS are non-colluding.
 In other worlds, applications can deploy MLS to get end-to-end encryption (acting as MLS Delivery Service), but they need to partner with a non-colluding